Pledge your support for mental health in the workplace

 The importance of supporting mental health

-With the growing impact of the coronavirus pandemic, mental health support has never been more important.
+With the impact of the coronavirus pandemic, mental health support has never been more important.
 One in four people experience mental health issues every year, with men between 40-49 years old at the biggest risk of experiencing a mental health crisis – demographics enormously represented in our sector.

 One in six workers will experience depression, anxiety or problems relating to stress over the course of their lifetimes.
 With poor mental health costing businesses £1,300 per employee every year, there are key business incentives to improve pastoral care.